 Johannes Saal is a Ph.D. candidate at the University of Lucerne.
 He primarily researches jihadi networks in Germany, Switzerland, and Austria.
 Follow @johannes_saal

 [a] A 2016 study by the Tunisian Center for Research and Studies on Terrorism examined the records of over 1,000 incarcerated jihadis involved in court cases between 2011 and 2015 and found that 69 percent of the sample underwent military training in Libya.
-A significant number of these trainees traveled to Syria afterward.
+Eighty percent of these trainees traveled to Syria afterward.
 Ahmed Nadhif, “New Study Explores Tunisia’s Jihadi Movement in Numbers,” Al-Monitor, November 8, 2016.